-- Must be in active service to the public for at least one year prior to applying.
-501(c)(3) organizations must have received the I.R.S. designation at least one year prior to applying. - Must be current on all interim and final reports for grants from CFNIL's Community Grants Program.
+- Must have been in active service to the public for at least one year as of December 1st of the year in which they are applying.
+For 501(c) 3 organizations, active service begins on the "Effective Date" found in an organization's IRS Determination letter. - Must be current on all interim and final reports for grants from CFNIL's Community Grants Program.
 If the organization is currently being funded with a CFNIL grant and a final report is not yet due, the organization must submit an interim report.
-Visit cfnil.org/grants/interim-and-final-reports/ - Must submit a "Pre-Authorization Form" found on cfnil.org/grants/pre-authorization-form/ if working with or within a school district.
+Visit cfnil.org/grant-resources - Must submit a "Pre-Authorization Form" found in the "Working with a School District?" section at cfnil.org/grant-resources if working with/within a school district.
 The form asks for detailed information about the partnership between the applicant and the district, specifically the district's role in designing the charitable activity and allocating resources toward its completion. - May submit up to three unique proposals.